richmahn/en_tn/mrk/front/intro.md

 The Gospels of Matthew, Mark, and Luke are called the Synoptic Gospels because they share a large amount of textual material.

-The text is considered "parallel" when it is the same or almost the same among two or three gospels.
+The texts are considered "parallel" when they are the same or almost the same among two or three gospels.
 When these parallel passages are translated, the wording in the project language should be kept the same as much as possible.

 #### Why does Jesus refer to himself as the "Son of Man"? ####